petbox-dev/gwr/README.rst

 https://library.wolfram.com/infocenter/MathSource/4738/

-This package provides only one function: ``GWR``.
+This package provides only one function: ``gwr``.
 The function calculates the value of the inverse of a Laplace transform at a specified time value, ``Sequence`` of time values, or numpy array of time values.